hangyeol013/MS-LapSRN_keras/README.md

 -------------------------------------------------------

 You can generate dataset (training sample, test sample) through matlab files in Dataset_Generating directory
-- Excute for data augmentation: `EDSR_data_aug.m`
 - Excute for making LR images: `Generate_LR.m`
-- Excute for training sample: `EDSR_generate_train.m`
+- Excute for training sample: `Generate_train_MS_LapSRN_RGB.m`
-- Excute for test sample: `EDSR_generate_test.m`
+- Excute for test sample: `Generate_test_MS_LapSRN.m`

 I also uploaded the trained weight files.

-With EDSR.ipynb file and weight files in 'weight', you can test the network.
+With Test.ipynb file and weight files in 'weights' directory, you can test the network.
-I uploaded EDSR model as well but I couldn't upload the weight files for them because of memory issue.
-Here you can only test the baseline version of EDSR (or you can train the EDSR models by yourself and test them)

-- Execute for x2 EDSR_baseline: `EDSR_baseline_scale2`, `/weights/EDSR_checkpoint_baseline_scale2.h5`
-- Execute for x3 EDSR_baseline: `EDSR_baseline_scale3`, `/weights/EDSR_checkpoint_baseline_scale3.h5`
-- Execute for x4 EDSR_baseline: `EDSR_baseline_scale4`, `/weights/EDSR_checkpoint_baseline_scale4.h5`